 This is the worst thing that can happen to anyone (medically or individuals diagnosed with impairments are excluded from this) in the competitive age.

 #4.
-You’ll get break through idea
+You’ll get through the idea

 You have a big day at work, and you impress your boss.
 What can get you to do that?
 Wake up early and exercise.
-You will see that the breakthrough idea you have been waiting for comes to you in the blink of any eye.
+You will see that the breakthrough idea you have been waiting for comes to you in the blink of an eye.

-A classic example here is that of a writer who often experiences a ‘block’ where no idea pops up in the head or that no creative juices flow through the head.
+A classic example here is that of a writer who often experiences a ‘block’ where no idea pops up in the head or no creative juices flow through the head.

 #5.
-You are able to achieve work-life balance
+You can achieve a work-life balance

 According to one study published in HBR (Harvard Business Review), those engaged in physical exercise exhibited better chances of having work-life balance than those who didn’t exercise.